suutari-ai/shuup/doc/taxes.rst

  - Prices can be stored taxful or taxless (i.e. including or excluding taxes).
 Shop.prices_include_tax determines how prices in that shop are stored.
 Taxful and taxless prices cannot be mixed.
- - You should usually use just the plain total_price, unit_price, discount_amount rather than taxless_total_price or taxful_total_price
-   when you can, since using the taxful/taxless prefixed version means that taxes it is possible that has to be calculated, which can be expensive.
+ - You should usually use just the plain price, base_unit_price, discount_amount rather than taxless_price or taxful_price when you can, since using the taxful/taxless prefixed version means that taxes it is possible that has to be calculated, which can be expensive.

 Settings
 --------